pagopa/io-backend/README.md

 On local development only spid-testenv2, executed with docker-compose, could be used to complete a SPID login.

-On production in order to reduce the startup time could be provided another Environment varible `STARTUP_IDPS_METADATA`.
-The command that must be used to set the variable is:
+On production, in order to reduce the startup time, another Environment variable could be provided  `STARTUP_IDPS_METADATA`.
+To set its value run:
 ```bash
 export STARTUP_IDPS_METADATA=`npx startup-idps-metadata --idp-metadata-url-env IDP_METADATA_URL --cie-metadata-url-env CIE_METADATA_URL`
 ```